 Interstate 14 is the proposed designation for a new freeway corridor between Natchez, Mississippi and Augusta, Georgia.
-Negotiations are currently underway in Congress to extend Interstate 14 west to Austin, Texas, and east to Myrtle Beach, South Carolina, thus creating a "Gulf Coast Strategic Highway."
+Proposed by U.S. Rep. Max Burns and other legislators in 2004 along with the 3rd Infantry Division Highway (Interstate 3), the 14th Amendment Highway, or Interstate 14, was envisioned to run west to Austin, Texas, and east to Myrtle Beach, South Carolina, thus creating a "Gulf Coast Strategic Highway."
 Under this scenario, to connect properly with the nearby Interstates, Interstate 14 would continue west from Natchez to Alexandria, Jasper, College Station, and Austin.5 To the east, Interstate 14 would extend east into South Carolina, where it would connect with Interstate 20.

 The portion of Interstate 14 that overlays U.S. 80 is part of Congressional High Priority Corridor 6.
 Corridor 6 consists of the following:

 - U.S. 80 from Meridian to Montgomery via Demopolis and Selma

 - U.S. 80 or U.S. 280 from Auburn-Opelika to Columbus (overlaps Interstate 14 corridor)

 - U.S. 80 from Columbus to Macon